2008 Lincoln Navigator

-The ends of this sport-utility were clearly designed in Lincoln's new, retro-style brand theme.
+The front and rear were clearly designed in Lincoln's retro-style brand theme.
 The eye is immediately drawn to the big, intricate grille in front.
 Its horizontal and vertical lines are supposed to inspire thoughts of Lincoln's Star logo, and the high-intensity beam headlights on either side add a jeweled, classy look.
 A second, thinner grille below the bumper replicates the bigger one above, flanked in this case by the fog lights.

 The taillights could be lifted from Lincoln's MKZ sedan.
 They're shaped like wings that cut into the liftgate and wrap around the rear corners, with chrome edging and a hard contrast between the red and white sections.